xudoyberdi0410/task-manager-api/docs/LOCAL_DEVELOPMENT.md

 ### 1. Start Services Only

-Run only the database and Redis services in Docker:
+Run only the database services in Docker:

 ```bash
 make services